A court can add one or more orders to a sentence imposed on an adult offender.

 - medical or other expenses incurred or likely to be incurred directly as a result of the offence

-If a compensation order is made, it will be reduced by any amount awarded separately under the Victims of Crime Assistance Act 1996.
+If a compensation order is made, it will be reduced by any amount awarded separately under the Victims of Crime Assistance Act 1996 (Vic).

 Confiscation and Forfeiture of Property

-When an offender has been charged with an offence or found guilty of an offence, the state may take away his or her property under confiscation and forfeiture laws contained in the Confiscation Act 1997.
+When a person has been charged with an offence or found guilty of an offence, the state may take away their property under confiscation and forfeiture laws contained in the Confiscation Act 1997 (Vic).